Graduate Aptitude Test in Engineering: Admission to post-graduate programs

 Unlike undergraduate admissions in India, candidates must apply individually to each institute after the institute has published its M.Tech. notification (usually in the month of March).
 There is no separate counselling held.
 For admissions in NITs and IIITs, CCMT is held every year and the notification is released around April of each year.

 Some institutions specify GATE qualification as mandatory even for admission of self-financing students to postgraduate programs.
 GATE qualified candidates are also eligible for the award of Junior Research Fellowship in CSIR Laboratories and CSIR sponsored projects.
 Top rank holders in some GATE papers are entitled to apply for "Shyama Prasad Mukherjee Fellowship" awarded by CSIR.
 Some government organizations prescribe GATE qualification as a requirement for applying to the post of a Scientist/Engineer.

-In recent years, various academicians have recognized GATE as being one of the toughest exams in its category.
+In recent years, various academics have recognized GATE as being one of the toughest exams in its category.
 Some non-Indian universities like the National University of Singapore, Nanyang Technological University in Singapore and some technical universities in Germany also identify GATE score as a parameter for judging the quality of the candidates for admission into their Masters and Ph.D. programs.

-Some management institutes like NITIE, Mumbai offer admission to Post Graduate Diploma in Industrial Engineering on the basis of GATE score.

 Most Indian institutes do not specify cut-off marks for previous years.
-So there is a general confusion in terms of selecting institutes and specializations.
 But in the recent years IIT Kharagpur and IIT Guwahati have been specifying last year cut-off mark list.
-Indian Institute of Technology Delhi has a very detailed website on Post Graduate (PG) activities and admissions where students can find the relevant information on cut-off marks etc. Typically the Indian Institute of Science and Indian Institutes of Technology are the most selective followed by National Institutes of Technology and others.
-Also there are some state universities in India, whose standards and facilities are very much comparable to top IITs and NITs.
-Some of them are Jabalpur Engineering College, Jadavpur University, Delhi Technological University, Cochin University of Science and Technology (CUSAT), Andhra University College of Engineering, Osmania University etc. Even within the top institutes, the selection criteria varies widely across departments and programs depending on expertise areas.
-The Directorate of Technical Education of Maharashtra state has also started conducting CAP round from the year 2013 for GATE and non-GATE candidates in all institutes in Maharashtra that offer M.E./M.Tech. programs.
+Typically the Indian Institute of Science and Indian Institutes of Technology are the most selective followed by BITS Pilani, National Institutes of Technology and others.
+Even within the top institutes, the selection criteria varies widely across departments and programs depending on expertise areas.